Lawsuits filed by ex-volleyball player and former football player against Northwestern University

 The complaint filed by Lloyd Yates says most of the hazing was led by a group of players known as the “Shrek Squad.”
 But he expressed sympathy for them, saying they were also “victims” of a culture that normalized the behavior.
 That is why they are not named in the lawsuit or listed as defendants, Crump said.

-The complaint says longtime assistant coach Matt MacPherson witnessed some of the hazing and an unidentified strength and conditioning coach was subjected to a sexually-charged act of hazing by Wildcats players in front of the entire team and coaching staff in the Fall 2015 or Spring 2016.
+The complaint says longtime assistant coach Matt MacPherson witnessed some of the hazing and an unidentified strength and conditioning coach was subjected to a sexually-charged act of hazing by Wildcats players in front of the entire team and coaching staff in fall 2015 or spring 2016.
+Jon Yates said the school is “reviewing” the allegations against MacPherson.

 Players of color were made to “feel inferior.”
 The complaint describes one instance in which a white coach allegedly told a Black player wearing new headphones in the snack area, “You stole them beats didn’t you?”
 It says the coach then walked away and laughed.